-The average king cobra can measure anywhere between 10 to 13 feet in long.
+The average king cobra averages anywhere between 10 to 13 feet in long.
 Their average length is a little over half the maximum length witnessed for this species.
-The longest king cobra measured about 19ft and weighed over 15lbs.
+The longest king cobra measured almost 19 feet and weighed over 15lbs.
 That is a very long venomous snake, and it rivals the lengths of some of the longest snakes in the world, like pythons and anacondas.

 However, the king cobra lacks the significant weight of those animals.
 After all, it relies on using venom to kill prey instead of constriction.

 When alarmed or frightened, king cobras stand to make themselves look bigger and to position themselves to strike at a longer distance.
 Like most snakes, king cobras use defensive postures to get the other creature to back off.
 A king cobra produces a deep growling hiss, spreads its hood, and prepares to attack.
 That way, the snake will be in a great position to strike if it decides to strike whatever animal has elicited this response.

 The simple act of looking bigger can help these snakes scare off most potential predators.
 As apex predators, only a few animals can challenge a king cobra.

 How High Can a King Cobra Stand?

 A king cobra can lift about one-third of its body off the ground.
 Being that king cobras can grow to be 18ft in length or more, that makes these snakes terrifying.
 However, it’s unknown if a king cobra of such a long length can actually draw 6ft or more of its body from the ground.
 The smaller king cobras, measuring about 10ft long, can easily pull 3ft of their body length up into a striking pose.